JeyabalGopalan/Regression-ML/README.md

-# Saravana Bhavan's Linear Path to Unlimited Meals
+### Saravana Bhavan's Dynamics Dosa Sale using Linear and Multi Regression
-# Crunching Apple Sales with Extra Discounts
+### Crunching Apple Sales with Extra Discounts using Polynomial